LouiseSteward/learn/public-health/text/quiz-answers.md

 19. c   (30-12)
 20. b   (30-14)

-## Quiz 14: Assessing the performance in health services and programmes
+## Quiz 14: Measuring the performance of health services and programmes

 1.  a   (31-2)
 2.  b   (31-2)